-Our 4th Annual Wedding Marathon was Saturday November 22nd!
+Our 5th Annual Wedding Marathon will take place in November 2015!

 In 2014, seven graduating couples from Flourishing Families wed on November 22nd, all in individual ceremonies.
-Many generous people like you donate their time, money and services to create a day only imagined as fantasy for the participating couples.
-All the traditional features of a cherished event are attended to and paid for, including a proper ceremony, the dress, flowers, pictures and a cake.
+Many generous people like you donated their time, money and services to create a day only imagined as fantasy for the participating couples.
+All the traditional features of a cherished event were attended to and paid for, including a proper ceremony, the dress, flowers, pictures and a cake.
 We would like to give a big thanks to:

 - Kimyetta Barron Photography

 Watch the recap for our 2014 Wedding Marathon from Fox 40